-NCAT and its maritime partners are offering a Marine Technology Summer Camp experience for undergraduate and high school students.
-This 5-day camp is being hosted at the University of Washington (UW) and will focus on Global Ocean Biogeochemical (GO-BGC) float technology.
+NCAT and its maritime partners are offering a Marine Technology Summer Workshop experience for undergraduate and high school students.
+This 5-day workshop is being hosted at the University of Washington (UW) and will focus on Global Ocean Biogeochemical (GO-BGC) float technology.

-MATE FLOATS! - Marine Technology Camp is taught by UW School of Oceanography Float Engineer Rick Rupan with assistance from UW undergraduate students.
-During this camp, students will have the opportunity to sail on board the UW R/V Rachel Carson.
-A detailed camp schedule with activities and learning objectives will be provided later this spring.
+MATE FLOATS! - Marine Technology Workshop is taught by UW School of Oceanography Float Engineer Rick Rupan with assistance of Dr. Sasha Seroy from UW undergraduate students.
+During this workshop, students will have the opportunity to sail on board the UW R/V Rachel Carson.
+A detailed workshop schedule with activities and learning objectives will be provided later this spring.

 Who